fabcotech/dappy-workshop-tls/README.md

 ## Publish www.company.dappy IPs to dappy name system

-Publish company.dappy A and AAAA records on dappy@ Publish also google.com A record (needed for Google Chrome)
+Publish company.dappy A and AAAA records on dappy name system Publish also google.com A record (needed for Google Chrome)

 ```sh